hapax/hapax.github.io/assets/minimal-networks.md

   ⁂
 </p>

-*Exercise 2.* In Figure 1, we have two networks: a triangular network, and a trident-shaped network with a new station $D$ in the middle.
+*Exercise 2.* In Figure 1, we have two networks connecting the same towns: a triangular network, and a trident-shaped network with a hub station $D$ in the middle.
 Which is shorter?
 See if you can do better than either.

-*Hint.* You can measure lengths on the screen with a ruler.
+*Hint.* Measure lengths on the screen with a ruler.
 You may feel like you've turned into your grandparents, but it works!

 ---